druan10/simple-video-trimmer/README.md

-# Simple Video File Compressor
+# Simple Video File Trimmer/Compressor

 A PowerShell script to compress video files in a folder using FFmpeg.